 Are airlines still flying to Thailand?

 At the same time Thailand closed its border to foreigners, it banned all scheduled flights, which essentially grounded its flag carrier Thai Airways.
-As of September 2020, Thailand’s airspace remains closed.
-If you are able to visit Thailand in 2021, it will almost certainly be after flights have restarted.
+As of December 2020, airlines including Turkish Airlines and Qatar Airways have resumed regularly scheduled service to Thailand, albeit with frequency dramatically reduced as compared to pre-Covid levels.

 Is it dangerous to travel to Thailand right now?